Ethical Sponsorship

 MolinoCahill is committed to ensuring that all prospective clerks and graduates have a fair and positive experience with us, throughout the recruitment process and during our clerkship and graduate programs.
 This allows students to make informed decisions about how and where they would like to begin and continue their careers.

-Our Board's strategic Diversity & Inclusion priorities recognise that Diversity in all its forms is central to collaboration and that inclusive leadership capability is the key underpinning of our Firm's future success.
+MinterEllison's purpose is to create sustainable value with our clients, our people and our communities.
+Critical to this is harnessing the power of inclusion by working collaboratively with each other and our clients.
+When we do this, every person at MinterEllison will feel that they belong and bring their best selves – including everything that makes them unique – to work every day.
+Bringing diversity of thinking, skills, experience, gender, backgrounds and orientations to the table, will help our firm achieve our ambitions.
 MinterEllison’s Diversity & Inclusion strategy covers the full spectrum of diversity in its broadest sense - Gender Equality, LGBTQ+ Inclusion, Disability Inclusion, Cultural Diversity and Reconciliation.
 We recognise the importance of intersectionality and consciously work to ensure that those of our people who identify with more than one element of the Diversity & Inclusion agenda are engaged and supported by the programs.

 MinterEllison does not tolerate sexual harassment, discrimination, or bullying and has several workplace policies in place as well as mandatory training for all staff in order to address and prevent this kind of behaviour.
 The Firm also has policies relating to Domestic & Family Violence, Gender Affirmation in the Workplace, Parental Leave, Emergency Childcare and Agile & Alternative Work Arrangements.